 The Magician’s Assistant: How Readers Help Create the Story

 Janet reads and discusses short scenes from her books and other favorite children’s books then invites children to visualize characters and settings.
 Bookstore presentation designed to make readers aware of their importance in helping the author create the story.

 The universe is full of magical things patiently waiting for our wits to grow sharper.

 Time to get away, center and revitalize your spirit.
 Janet’s retreat workshops offer a chance for quiet reflection and a deeper connection to the creative process.

-July 21-23, 2017.
+June 29-July 1, 2018.
 Explore the writer’s mind-body connection in a peaceful, relaxing setting at St. Andrew’s House, Hood Canal.
 Authors Katherine Grace Bond and Janet Lee Carey, and acting coach, Andrew Bond invite you to approach your characters, plot and setting from the inside by using a variety of physical prompts, group interaction, and private reflection.
 Learn the practice of Deep Characterization and enter your story in a way you never thought possible.
-A professional massage therapist will be on hand to provide a relaxing massage (included in retreat cost,) and Katherine and Janet will offer one-on-one consultation on your manuscript.
+A professional massage therapist will be on hand to provide a relaxing massage included in retreat cost.
+Katherine and Janet will offer one-on-one consultation on your manuscript.

 More info here.

 Much of creative writing is learning to listen on paper.
 Through music and meditation, this workshop takes you on a quiet returning to the source.
 Creativity is renewed when we sit beside the well of silence.